Ananya-os/Crop-Disease-Detection/README.md

 # 🌾 Crop Disease Detection App

-A mobile application developed using **Flutter** that enables users, especially farmers, to detect crop diseases by simply capturing or uploading an image of a crop leaf.
+A mobile application developed using **Flutter** that enables users, especially farmers, to detect crop diseases by simply capturing or uploading an image of a crop leaf(tomato and corn).
 The app uses a powerful **EfficientNet-B0** deep learning model with **TensorFlow** to identify diseases, and provides **relevant treatment suggestions** based on the detected disease.
 All images are securely stored using **Firebase** and **Cloudinary**, ensuring scalability and real-time access.

 ## 🚀 Features